Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Related Work

 \section{Related Work}

-\paragraph{Typographic attacks on vision–language models.} \citet{goh2021multimodal} first showed that short words written on or near objects can flip CLIP~\cite{radford2021learning} predictions—typographic attacks exploiting over-reliance on text.
-Subsequent work covered digital and physical variants; SCAM~\cite{westerhoff2025scam} places printed text near objects, and SceneTAP~\cite{cao2025scenetap} increases realism by generatively inserting text consistent with perspective, lighting, and occlusion.
-These studies establish practicality and prevalence, \emph{yet robustness and reading have not been evaluated together}.
-Our task and benchmark close this gap by testing, in the same scene, when models should read versus ignore.
+\textbf{Typographic Attacks on Vision-Language Models.} Goh et al.~\cite{goh2021multimodal} first showed that short words written on or near objects can flip CLIP~\cite{radford2021learning} predictions, revealing typographic attacks exploiting over-reliance on in-image text.
+Subsequent work studied digital overlays for systematic analysis (e.g., TypoD~\cite{cheng2024unveiling}) as well as more realistic physical or scene-coherent insertions (e.g., SCAM~\cite{westerhoff2025scam}, SceneTAP~\cite{cao2025scenetap}).
+While these studies establish practicality, \emph{typographic robustness and scene-text understanding are typically evaluated separately}.
+RIO-Bench complements this line of work by enabling \emph{joint} evaluation of robustness and text understanding under matched visual scene, making their trade-off measurable.

-\paragraph{Defenses against typographic attacks.} Existing defenses~\cite{materzynska2022disentangling,azuma2023defense,wang2024clip,cheng2024unveiling,hufe2025towards} largely focus on object recognition, gaining robustness by \emph{enforcing the models to ignore text}.
-Most approaches are limited to CLIP's zero-shot image classification: Representation projection to remove text features~\cite{materzynska2022disentangling}, defensive prefix tuning to reduce text reliance~\cite{azuma2023defense}, or text-related features cancellation via horizontal reflection that requires pre-specification of read/ignore modes~\cite{wang2024clip}.
+\textbf{Defenses Against Typographic Attacks.} Existing defenses~\cite{materzynska2022disentangling,azuma2023defense,wang2024clip,cheng2024unveiling,hufe2025towards} are largely developed and evaluated under object-centric robustness settings, gaining robustness by \emph{reducing sensitivity to textual cues}.
+Most methods target CLIP's zero-shot image classification, e.g., representation projection to remove text-related features~\cite{materzynska2022disentangling}, defensive prefix tuning to reduce text sensitivity~\cite{azuma2023defense}, or image-reflection-based textual feature cancellation that requires pre-specification of read/ignore modes~\cite{wang2024clip}.
 The most recent defense targeting LVLMs (e.g., LLaVA~\cite{liu2023visual}) uses chain-of-thought prompting to reduce reliance on textual cues~\cite{cheng2024unveiling}, but its evaluation has been limited to object-recognition tasks.
-By defining the crucial challenge of \emph{selective text use}, we show these defenses sacrifice reading ability—highlighting the \emph{fundamental misalignment} of prevailing object-centric evaluations.
+Using RIO-Bench, we show that object-centric defenses can gain robustness at the cost of text-reading capability.
+We also provide a data-driven baseline that improves robustness while largely preserving text reading on RIO-Bench.